fenstrat/next-level-searchapi-ds-wellington/slides.md

 </ul>

 Notes:
+- Finally, when it comes time to deploy OpenSearch you can roll your own, or a hosted version is also an option
 - ➡️ A hosted service like Amazon OpenSearch Service
-- It offers an alternative backend and provides hands off managed search provided by AWS
+- It offers an alternative backend and provides hands off managed search by AWS
 - AWS maintain the OpenSource stack and manage version updates
+- Means you're able to run a highly available OpenSearch cluster without having to worry about how you manage it
+- High availability is actually quite rare in the Solr world
-- It offer services like scaling, replication, Role Based Access Control, and data visualisation
+- It also offers services like replication, Role Based Access Control, and data visualisation
 - You'll notice we've come full circle here with a hosted search solution!
 - The reality is sometimes SaaS is a good fit

 ---

-### 📋️ Summary
+### 📋️ A quick recap

 <a href="https://fenstrat.github.io/next-level-searchapi-ds-wellington">fenstrat.github.io/next-level-searchapi-ds-wellington</a>

 Notes:
 - These slides are available on Github if you like to refer to them
-- Search is an important part of most Drupal sites.
+- To recap, search is an important part of most Drupal sites.
 - While SaaS solutions can be great, custom building your search stack can solve your exact needs
 - Hopefully this session has shown you a few new tricks to add to your search tool belt